wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 some hyperparameters we considered important:

-* **Replay Buffer size**: too low of a replay buffer size (around \\( 10^{4} \\)) gave us poor performance throught various changes in the other hyperparameters.
-We gradually increased it and set it at around \\( 10^{5} \\) in size.
+* **Replay Buffer size**: too low of a replay buffer size (around \\( 10^{4} \\)) gave us poor performance even though we made various changes in the other hyperparameters to make it work.
+We then decided to gradually increase it until it could more or less solve the task, and finally set it at around \\( 10^{5} \\) in size.

 * **Epsilon schedule**: We exponentially decreased exploration via a decay factor applied at every end of episode, and keeping \\( \epsilon \\) fixed thereafter.
-Low exploration over all training steps led to poor performance, so we gradually increased it until we got good performance.
+Low exploration over all training steps led to poor performance, so we gradually increased it until we started getting good performance.
 The calculations we made to consider how much to increase were based on for how long would the exploration be active (until fixed at a certain value), how many training steps were available and how big was our replay buffer.

-All other hyperparameters were kept roughly to the same values as the baseline provided by the DQN solution from Udacity, as according to these values they provided some initial training curves that showed that with their configuration we should be able to get good results.
+All other hyperparameters were kept roughly to the same values as the baseline provided by the DQN solution from Udacity, as based on these values they provided some initial training curves that showed that with their configuration we should be able to get good results.

-* The max. number of steps was kept fixed as the baseline provided showed that at max.
+* The max. number of steps was kept fixed to the baseline value provided, as they showed that at max.
 1800 steps a working solution should be able to already solve the task.

 * The learning rate and soft-updates factor was kept also the same as the baseline, as